-For this first US retrospective in nearly thirty years of one of the twentieth century’s most influential artists, whose work marks a pivotal transition between modern art’s concern with the material object and contemporary notions of the conceptual natural of art, we felt it was essential not only to present Klein as the maker of beautiful objects, but also as a thinker, a philosopher who paved the way for future generations of artists.
-His body of work was diverse and moved beyond traditional media like painting and sculpture to include performance, photography, music, architecture, and theoretical writing as well as plans for projects in theater, dance, and cinema.
+For this first US retrospective in nearly 30 years of one of the 20th century’s most influential artists, whose work marks a pivotal transition between modern art’s concern with the material object and contemporary notions of the conceptual natural of art, we felt it was essential to present Klein not only as the maker of beautiful objects, but also as a thinker, a philosopher who paved the way for future generations of artists.
+His body of work was diverse and moved beyond traditional media such as painting and sculpture to include performance, photography, music, architecture, and theoretical writing as well as plans for projects in theater, dance, and cinema.
 He may also have been one of the first artists consciously to blur the lines between his work and life, between painting and performance, between object and idea, even between being an artist and a magician.
-Therefore, it is necessary not only to create an exhibition of his physical works, which are numerous and exist in a variety of forms, but to present the full range of his creative endeavor and to resurrect the artist himself by allowing him to tell his own story.
+Therefore, it was necessary not only to create an exhibition of his physical works, which are numerous and exist in a variety of forms, but also to present the full range of his creative endeavor and to resurrect the artist himself by allowing him to tell his own story.

-Therefore, as we approach the opening of the exhibition, we wanted to try an experiment, to have the artist himself introduce the show and present to viewers the range of his projects and the scope of what they will experience in the exhibition itself.
-Each day, a different aspect of Klein’s remarkably prolific, yet dramatically short career (which ended at the age of 34 when he died of a heart attack) will take center stage, presented through quotes, photos, video and audio recordings that let Klein himself explain his goals, process, artworks, and projects to the audience.
-Thus, Klein will live through Facebook, Twitter, Flickr, and the Hirshhorn’s website, truly providing him the chance to, as he expressed a desire to do, “to realize in my own creations that ‘transparence,’ that immeasurable ‘void’ in which lives the permanent and absolute spirit freed of all dimensions.”
+Therefore, as we approached the opening of the exhibition, we wanted to try an experiment, to have the artist himself introduce the show and present to viewers the range of his projects and the scope of what they would experience in the exhibition itself.
+Each day, a different aspect of Klein’s remarkably prolific yet dramatically short career took center stage, presented through quotes, photos, and video and audio recordings that let Klein himself explain his goals, process, artworks, and projects to the audience.
+Thus, Klein lived on through Facebook, Twitter, Flickr, and the Hirshhorn’s website, truly providing him the chance to, as he expressed a desire to do, “realize in my own creations that ‘transparence,’ that immeasurable ‘void’ in which lives the permanent and absolute spirit freed of all dimensions.”

 Yves Klein mobile application available

-The Hirshhorn Museum and Sculpture Garden announces the release of a mobile application for Yves Klein: With the Void, Full Powers, the first major retrospective of the artist’s work in the United States in nearly 30 years.
-This is the first mobile application offered to the public by a Smithsonian art museum, representing a commitment to technology that enriches the experience of visitors on- and off-site.
+The Hirshhorn Museum and Sculpture Garden announced the release of a mobile application for Yves Klein: With the Void, Full Powers, the first major retrospective of the artist’s work in the United States in nearly 30 years.
+This was the first mobile application offered to the public by a Smithsonian art museum, representing a commitment to technology that enriches the experience of visitors on- and offsite.

-The Klein application is available in the iTunes App Store for download globally at a price of $.99 until June 21; $1.99 thereafter.
-It provides users with a full overview of the exhibition, highlighting images of selected artworks alongside video and quotes from the artist himself, giving insight into Klein’s concepts and process.
-The application is accessible here: http://itunes.apple.com/us/app/yves-klein-with-void-full/id373760860?mt=8.
+The Klein application, available in the iTunes App Store for download globally at a price of $0.99 until June 21 and $1.99 thereafter, provided users with a full overview of the exhibition, highlighting images of selected artworks alongside video and quotes from the artist himself, giving insight into Klein’s concepts and process.

 Using Toura for its iPhone application demonstrates the Hirshhorn’s ongoing commitment to educating and empowering a global audience in an increasingly information-driven culture.
 With Toura’s application technology, the museum will be able to offer smartphone tours for additional exhibitions in the future.
 Upon the successful launch of this iPhone app, the Hirshhorn, in conjunction with Toura, will make the application available on other platforms and via other sellers, including Google’s Android Marketplace.